quchen/articles/great_things_about_haskell.md

 ### Going back

 After becoming proficient in Haskell, you will miss things in any other language you write.
 You will miss the basic things like `Maybe` as much as you'll miss the advanced features like the type safety, the ability to use functions as data, parameters and return values easily.

-And that's just the tip of the iceberg.
+I am serious about this: learning Haskell *will* make you feel somewhat disabled in most other languages.
+(And by most I probably mean all but Lisp)

+### Going forward

+A wise man on the internet once said that in the beginning, Haskell feels like thousands of people keep telling you how ingenious Haskell is, while the entirety of the language seems to be about hacking your way back around those obvious limitations.
+You will think about how quickly you could've written more performant code in C in half the time - and you will be right to do so - so sometimes it's a challenge to not lose interest.
+Becoming somewhat productive takes a hobbyist at least a couple of months, for me it was roughly a year until I felt as confident in Haskell as in C++, my previous main language.

 ### The mathiness of the community

 If you join `#haskell` on `irc.freenode.net`, you'll most likely encounter a discussion about category theory, logic or some other academic topic quite quickly.
 This has led to the prejudice that these advanced concepts are necessary to learn Haskell, *which they are absolutely not*.
 In fact, many of these concepts are applicable to many other programming languages, only that nobody recognizes them or bothers to talk about it.
 Haskell sure creates an environment where people gather that are interested in such matters, but it's not a requirement in order to learn how to use it.